 There may be opportunities to increase the number of purchases your existing customers make or provide additional, complementary offerings to the products they already purchase.
 You might also explore whether or not you are reaching all your potential customers in the geographic area you already operate in.

 Partner with other companies

 Partnerships and alliances can offer more freedom for business owners and the potential to earn greater profits.
 By entering into a partnership you may be able to capitalize on new distribution channels for your product or service, shared costs in sales, marketing and branding and learn from your partner’s best practices and sales strategies.

 Accessing new markets can mean expansion into new areas, regions or countries, but it may also mean earning contracts to supply large quantities of your product or service.
 In this method of growth, you must first analyze whether or not your business is capable of contract work.
 There may be opportunities for your business to take on larger projects, without needing to locate geographically in a new market.
-WEConnect International and WBE Canada exists to help businesses at least 51% owned, managed, and controlled by women to connect with and access new markets and contract opportunities.
+If your business is at least 51% owned, managed, and controlled by a woman, you are a “diverse supplier” and have unique access to contract opportunities.

 3. What does the business need to grow in that way?

 Evaluate the key requirements of your operations and determine what you need to do differently: your products/services, pricing, customers and geographic market, marketing and sales and distribution channels.
 To achieve growth, you’ll need to have good supporting operations: a proper business structure, processes and systems, office/production space and equipment and human and financial resources.

 4. What you need to do or learn to do in order to make it happen?

 What does growth mean to you personally?
 What will your life be like when your company grows?
 How hard will you have to work?
 Maybe you need to take additional business skills training, find a mentor or improve your mindset.
 It’s important to align your personal needs with your business growth requirements.